 Please know I am not trying to push you into anything here, but IF you consider starting your own website, I recommend you to

-read about SBI and what they are offering you.
+read about Solo Build It and what they are offering you.

 To me it meant the world, and after that it has been fun to build and update.
-I recommend SBI to anyone who is thing of starting up.
+I recommend Solo Build It to anyone who is thing of starting up.